jmlsf/test-book-2/Clojurescript Interop.md

 Reccommended approaches in decreasing order of developer convenience:

 1. Never do any cljs advanced optimizations.
 Include your libraries using `<script>` tags.
 Access methods and properties of the javascript library using the `js/` accessor.
 There are obvious performance downsides to this approach, but it may be all you need.
+I don't describe this more below, but it is worth mentioning if you are just doing an internal tool or a school project.
 2. Replace your lein/cljs build with shadow-cljs.
 Install your libraries using npm or yarn.
 Import them directly into your source code.
-I reccommend this approach if at all possible, but existing projects with complex builds may find this difficult.
+I recommend this approach if at all possible, but existing projects with complex builds may find this difficult.
+More below.
 3. Use the normal cljs compiler.
 Find a UMD build from the npm distribution of your library, or create one using webpack if one does not exist.
 Import it using `:foreign-libs`.
 Exclusively use `cljs-oops` to access members and functions.
 Never use the `js/` accessors.
+More on this below.

 Unreccomended approaches: